 The sky map below shows the actual positions of the planets and stars at Mother Teresa's birth.
 She was born on August 26th.
 A chart using the Western Tropical zodiac would show her Sun in Virgo.
 However, it is easy to see from the actual map that the Sun was right in the middle of Leo Constellation, not in Virgo at all.
 (The Tropical zodiac has no connection with stars or constellations.
 It is based solely upon the Earth's orbit around the Sun.)

-Where do the Little Ruler sections (Kalanshas, "Subs") come from? they are part of ancient Indian astrological technique.
+Where do the Little Arcs (Kalanshas, "Subs") come from? they are part of ancient Indian astrological technique.
 The divisions of the zodiac are according to the same proportions and the same order as the 120-year Planetary Period (Vinshottari Dasha) system, which is commonly used today.
 Astrologer K.S.
 Krishnamurti revived this technique after keeping meticulous records for over twenty years.

 Western astrologers have also attempted to utilize small divisions of the zodiac.
 They use 360 arcs of 1° each and derive meanings from intuitive meditations such as Sabian Symbols and others.